cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-china.md

 To manually acquire data from AWS China regions, you can use the AWS CLI to copy the data to a region that is supported by Cado.
 AWS Support can provide guidance on how to copy data between partitions.

-AWS and community tools are avilable to help sync data, but are not supported or endorsed by Cado Security.
+AWS and community tools are available to help sync data, but are not supported or endorsed by Cado Security.
 For example:
 - https://github.com/issacg/s3sync
 - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ami-store-restore.html